-Uncontaminated blood could only come from a sinless sacrifice, Jesus Christ!
-Only the blood of Jesus could redeem humans from sin and death and provide eternal life.
+Only uncontaminated blood from a sinless sacrifice can bring salvation.
+And that sinless sacrifice is Jesus Christ, the Son of God!
+Only the blood of Jesus can redeem humans from sin and death and provide eternal life.
 The sacrifice of sinless animals in the Old Testament could only bring cleansing for past sins each year and the ritual had to be repeated over and over again.
 Animal sacrifices could not bring lasting atonement for sin.

 After the Fall (Genesis 3), the human race needed an eternal sacrifice to save them from sin, and death, so Jesus, the second in the Godhead, came to the earth at the appointed time to offer himself as the sacrificial lamb to redeem those that he had created.
+(John 1:2)

-“He (Jesus) is the atoning sacrifice for our sins, and not only for ours but to the sins of the world,” (1John 2:2)
+“He (Jesus) is the atoning sacrifice for our sins, and not only for ours but to the sins of the world,” (1 John 2:2)

 “ . . . to those who believed in his name, he gave the right to become children of God—children botanical not of natural descent, nor of human decision or a husband’s will, but born of God.”
-(John 12:13)
+(John 1:13)

-So Jesus had come to earth and was now conversing with Nicodemus.
+So Jesus had to come to earth and he was now conversing with Nicodemus.
 He tells Nicodemus in John 3 that his first birth was natural and fleshly and that it is the Spirit that is at work in the new birth.
 The Spirit of God brings life and renewal to a person’s spirit.
 This renewal is like cleansing water—the washing of regeneration.
 Now John does not say what happened at the end of that conversation with Nicodemus.